kimvdm/AppLossen/README.md

 # applossen

-A Flutter Application to get a grip on your student depth.
+A Flutter Application to get a grip on your student debt.

 ## Getting Started